You remember the classic self-help book, I’m Okay, You’re Okay? I love the idea of the four quadrants of okay, not okay, I, and the other.

 But I wasn’t living.
 I know – that’s a bit over-dramatic – but honestly for me as a type 3 on the Enneagram – getting lost in my goals and to-do list meant I was missing a heart-connection that brought me to life.

 And then I started doing some personal work.
 I learned about the Enneagram.
 I started therapy.
 I started looking inward.
 Goals were still part of my life but I was opening up to something much greater.

 to when I started having children — all sense of goal-setting went dancing out the minivan window singing a song by The Wiggles.

 Now I’m healthy again.
 My energy is high.
 I’ve been working steadily with clients, my children are older so my sense of time is different.
-And at the Gathering last weekend, I feel this strong internal desire for focus and structure.
+I feel this strong internal desire for focus and structure.
 I feel this deep expansive energy that wants to express itself.